kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image056.png)

 As a final step, we will configure the mapping components of the orchestration.
 There are six of them in total.
-Click on the first one (writeInputAsHDLFormat), as shown below.
+Click on the first one ("Map to "writeInputAsHDLFormat"), as shown below.

 ![](images/300/RC_image061.png)